erdtch/yolo_trainer_with_python/README.md

 # Edit Config on YOLO

 On the project we copied all cfg files into "yolo_trainer_with_python".
 In this folder you will see all ".cfg" files which you can edit some configuration for training your model.
 See more details at : https://www.learnopencv.com/training-yolov3-deep-learning-based-custom-object-detector/ in topic 6 .

+        These are what you can edit on .cfg file for training your model.
                 1. Batch hyper-parameter
                 2. Subdivisions configuration
                 3. Width , Height and Channels
                 4. Momentum and decay
                 5. Learning Rate, Steps, Scales, Burn In
                 6. Data augmentation
                 7. Number of iterations

 Save your edited cfg file at "yolo_trainer_with_python/cfg_data" and edit "train_command_generator.py" to choose tour cfg file then run